-Net sales to the DIY/retail market increased 9% in 2004 compared to 2003, primarily due to the higher Lumber Market and preservative prices.
+Net sales to the DIY/retail market increased 10% in 2004 compared to 2003, primarily due to the higher Lumber Market and preservative prices.
 Our unit sales declined 7% comparing the two periods, which we believe was due to a decline in demand as a result of higher product costs for consumers.
 An increase in consumer costs can be traced primarily to higher lumber and preservative prices, combined with higher gross margin requirements of some of our customers.
-Hurricanes and poor weather in certain areas of the country also contributed to the decline in unit sales during our second and third quarters.